Back to Blog

 latency_p99: 500ms

-This data contract template can be adapted for various use cases — from historic web shop orders to real-time event streams.
+This data contract template can be adapted for various data products — from line item data for sales analysis to real-time event streams.
+The key is that every data product has a contract, and every contract is enforced.

 How to Create Data Contracts

-Implementing data contracts requires both technical infrastructure and organizational alignment.
+To implement data contracts requires both technical infrastructure and organizational alignment.
+Here's how to create data contracts that actually work:

-Step 1: Identify Critical Data — Start with your most critical data: datasets feeding customer-facing products, inputs to ML models and decision systems, data shared across business teams, and regulatory or compliance-sensitive data.
+Step 1: Identify Critical Data — Start with your most critical datasets: data products feeding customer-facing applications, inputs to ML models and decision systems, data shared across data teams, and regulatory or compliance-sensitive data.
+Data leaders should prioritize data contracts for data assets where violations cause the most damage.

-Step 2: Define Ownership — Every contract needs clear data owners.
+Step 2: Define Ownership — Every data contract needs clear data owners.
 Data producers own the contract and are accountable for violations.
 Data consumers have input on requirements but don't own the contract.
 Data engineers often facilitate the process but shouldn't own business data.
+In a data mesh, each domain team owns the data contracts for their data products.

 Step 3: Start Simple — Your first data contracts don't need to cover everything.
-Start with schema (fields and data types), a few critical validation rules, and basic freshness requirements.
-Add sophistication over time.
+Start with data schema (fields and data types), a few quality rules, and basic freshness requirements.
+Add sophistication over time as your data teams mature.

-Step 4: Choose Your Tooling — Several approaches exist for data contract tooling: schema registries (Confluent, AWS Glue) validate data at ingestion, transformation-layer tools enforce schema validations during processing, Open Data Contract Standard (ODCS) provides a vendor-neutral specification, and custom solutions using JSON Schema, Protobuf, or Avro.
+Step 4: Choose Your Tooling — Several approaches exist for data contract tooling: schema registries (Confluent, AWS Glue) validate data at ingestion across cloud data platforms, transformation-layer tools enforce schema validations during processing, the Open Data Contract Standard (ODCS) provides a vendor-neutral specification, and custom solutions using JSON Schema, Protobuf, or Avro.
+Choose tooling that fits your data stack and data platforms.

-Step 5: Enforce, Don't Just Document — A contract that isn't enforced is just documentation.
-Build enforcement into your data pipelines: reject non-conforming records at ingestion, alert on validation failures, track contract violations over time, and block deployments that break contracts.
+Step 5: Enforce, Don't Just Document — A data contract that isn't enforced is just documentation.
+Build enforcement into your data pipelines: reject non-conforming records at ingestion, alert on schema validations failures, track contract compliance over time, and block deployments that break data contracts.
+When you implement data contracts with real enforcement, data quality becomes a systemic guarantee.

-The Timing Problem: When Contracts Are Enforced Too Late
+The Timing Problem: When Data Contracts Are Enforced Too Late

 Here's the uncomfortable truth about most data contract implementations: they validate data too late.